univention/intercom-service/REVIEW.md

 ##### Refresh token
 1. Go to the Keycloak admin interface.
-Select the realm containing OX, Nextcloud, ICS and Element.
+Select the realm containing OX, XWiki, Nextcloud, ICS and Element.
 Go to `Realm Settings`, select the tab `Sessions` and set the `SSO Session Idle` to 5 minutes.
 Undo these settings at the end of this QA-step.
 2. Leave a session open for more than 5 minutes
 3. Then try to use any of the first two use cases.
 4. Undo the changes.